-Students are asked to choose, however tentatively, an area of research specialization by the end of the first year in the program.
+Students are asked to choose, however tentatively, an area of research specialization during the second year of the program.
 Once this selection has been made, the student, in concert with the Graduate Advisor, chooses a faculty member to serve as mentor.
 The student and mentor work closely together in designing a program of studies leading to a broad preparation for the qualifying examination, the doctoral dissertation, future research, and an eventual career.